Code-Institute-Submissions/F1MemoryGame/README.md

 The project was run through both [HTML Validation](https://validator.w3.org/) and [CSS Validation](https://jigsaw.w3.org/css-validator/validator) with no errors found.

-I had orgininally planned to test my project with Jasmine testing, but with the way my project ended up it would require me to write extra code just to be able to test functions.
-With that in mind I did manual testing which can be seen [here](https://github.com/filleben/F1MemoryGame/tree/master/testing/js-testing.pdf)
+I had originally planned to test my project with Jasmine testing, but with the way my project ended up it would require me to write extra code just to be able to test functions.
+With that in mind, I did manual testing which can be seen [here](https://github.com/filleben/F1MemoryGame/tree/master/testing/js-testing.pdf)

 HTML and CSS tests carried out have been documented and visualised [here](https://github.com/filleben/F1MemoryGame/tree/master/testing/site-testing.pdf)

 ### User Story Tests

 1. Site is simple and visually appealing:
-   - The feedback I have recieved so far indicate that this is true.
+   - The feedback I have received so far indicates that this is true.
 It has been noted that on smaller devices the background image will repeat vertically.

 2. Cards are shuffled every game:
   1. Click on "Click to Start", cards are shuffled.